wix-incubator/wix-code-docs/wix-marketing-tags-v2/wix-marketing-tags-v2/guides/1-wix-marketing-tags-intro.md

 ## Import statement

+To use Wix Marketing Tags,
-To use the wix-marketing-tags.v2 API, import { marketingTags } from 'wix-marketing-tags.v2';
+import { marketingTags } from 'wix-marketing-tags.v2';

 ```js